 Proper tennis attire should be worn and shirts are required at all times.
 Collared shirts are not required.
 For your safety, please wear tennis sneakers.
-Dark-soled, running or hiking shoes are not allowed.
-Bathing attire, jeans, sports bras, sleeveless shirts for men, sandals, and other non-tennis dress are not appropriate.
+Please refrain from wearing dark-soled, running or hiking shoes, bathing attire, jeans, sports bras, sleeveless shirts for men, sandals, and other non-tennis dress.

 For questions about our tennis attire requirements, please contact our Director of Tennis, Scott Leifer, at 719-329-4012.